algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ### 1. Document purpose

-This document has for purpose to provide clear and detailed informations on functionalities and the structuration of the project for the software engineers to understand what's are the requirement of the projecte and the path to proceed.
+The purpose of this document is to provide clear and detailed information on the functionalities and structure of the project, enabling software engineers to understand the project requirements and the steps necessary to proceed.

 ### 1.2 Project audiance

-Our project target's are mostly nostalgic people and retro gaming fans giving this good old sensation of the past.
-Refreshed with new designs, it will bring back this old game with a new look.
+Our project primarily targets nostalgic individuals and retro gaming enthusiasts, aiming to evoke the classic sensations of the past.
+With updated designs, it will revive the old game, offering a fresh, modern look.

 </details>